 - Don’t respond aggressively.
 Although you want to respond right away, you don’t want to respond in anger.
 Find a polite and calm way to thank your patients for their feedback, no matter how negative or untrue it may be.
 The idea is not to add fuel to the fire but to acknowledge the patient’s concern and gently put the fire out.

 - Take it offline.
 Once you respond politely publicly, keep this calm approach but take the conversation offline.
-Whatever the situation is that needs to be resolved, it’s between you and your patient, not you, the patient, and the internet.
+Whatever the situation needs to be resolved, it’s between you and your patient, not you, the patient, and the internet.
 You’ll get more accomplished by confronting them one on one.
-Plus, it will give you the chance to handle the situation uniquely instead of having cookie cutter responses to a variety of feedback you receive.
+Plus, it will give you the chance to handle the situation uniquely instead of having cookie-cutter responses to a variety of feedback you receive.
 People who take time out of their day to leave a review often don’t respond well to generic and impersonal responses.

 - Keep putting your practice out there.
 Lastly, just because you received negative feedback doesn’t mean that you should take your entire practice offline and go back to the dark ages.
 It actually means the opposite.
 People are paying attention, so now it’s time to put out even more information.
 Engage with patients on social media.
 Write informative blogs.
 Do whatever you can to create valuable content on the internet that puts your practice in a positive light.
 That way, even when a few negative reviews come through, your industry expertise will hopefully drown them out.